2023 Michelin Pilot Challenge

 The 2023 Michelin Pilot Challenge was the twenty-fourth season of the IMSA SportsCar Challenge and the tenth season organized by the International Motor Sports Association (IMSA).
 The season began on January 26 at Daytona International Speedway and concludes on October 14 at Road Atlanta.

+The No. 96 Turner Motorsport won the GS Teams' and Drivers' (Robby Foley and Vincent Barletta) championships.

+Mercedes-AMG won the GS Manufacturers' Championship (pictured is the best-scoring Mercedes-AMG entrant, No. 72 Murillo Racing).

+The No. 33 Bryan Herta Autosport w/ Curb-Agajanian won the TCR Teams' and Drivers' championships, with Hyundai winning the TCR Manufacturers' Championship.